Podcast

 Welcome to The Marketplace of Ideas, a podcast series that provides original, high-quality information from events hosted by the Law & Economics Center at Scalia Law.
 Listeners will have access to content that is designed to enhance economic understanding and provide a consistent, rational voice that bolsters today’s policy discussions.

-To listen, subscribe to Apple Podcasts, Spotify or via RSS on your podcast app of choice.
+To listen, subscribe to Apple Podcasts, Spotify or via Libsyn on your podcast app of choice.

 Recent Episodes